20.7 - 2014 “Product of the Year”

 “…fully competitive with some of the most expensive loudspeakers on the planet, for a fraction of the cost.”

-Jonathon Valin, of the Absolute Sound magazine, is a demanding reviewer of super-expensive speakers.
-(For example, his critical CES coverage of $25,000 pair speakers (and up) in the April issue of The Absolute Sound.)
-The 20.7s got the same treatment.
-But, in the final analysis, he said in his blog on www.avguide.com--
+Jonathon Valin, of the Absolute Sound magazine, is known as a demanding reviewer of super-expensive speakers.
+He said in his blog on www.avguide.com--

 "The listeners for whom the 20.7s are ideal for whom Magneplanars have always been ideal are absolute sound types.
 This Maggies magical ability to transport you to a different space and time and to there realistically recreate (with lifelike scope and size) the sound of actual acoustic instruments is extraordinary and, of course, the very definition of the absolute sound.
 Indeed, the 20.7s come as close to achieving Harry Pearsons goal of reproducing the sound of real instruments in real space as any speaker I've heard.
 I love 'em, but then I've loved and owned more Magneplanar speakers than those from any other manufacturer.
 If the sound absolute is what you crave (and you can live with the 20.7s sundry demands and peculiarities), Magnepans new flagships earn my highest and warmest recommendation.
 It almost goes without saying (since these are Maggies), but the 20.7s are also incredibly good values.
 Now hie thee forth and give them a long listen, and see if you don't fall in love with them too."

-Perhaps you have owned Maggies for many years.
-Are you considering something even better?
+So, you are considering something even better?
 Typically, you are not rich--nor do you care about status.
 The music is what it is all about--and your older Maggies have served you well.
-Now you have the means to consider what you have always dreamed about.
+You now have the means to consider what you have always dreamed about.

 So, what will you do?
 Even if you have a Maggie dealer within reasonable driving distance, most likely they do not have 20.7s on display.
 Dealers have limited space and many product lines to support.
 Custom and 2-channel all create demands that the stereo stores in the Old Days did not have to consider.